 Once we know our account risk and trade risk we can calculate the proper position size.

 Account Risk in $ / (Trade Risk x Pip Value) = Position Size in Lots

-Pip value is something you know or need to lookup.
-If you have a USD account and the USD is the second currency listed in the pair, then you know the pip value is $0.10 for a micro lot, $1 for a mini lot, and $10 for a standard lot.
+Pip value is something you know, calculate, or lookup.
+If you have a USD account and USD is the second currency listed in the pair, then the pip value is always $0.10 for a micro lot, $1 for a mini lot, and $10 for a standard lot.

 If you have an account denominated in another currency, if that currency is listed second in the pair, the pip values will be 0.10, 1, and 10 in your account currency for that pair.

-For all other variations, it’s best to find out what the pip value is using a pip value calculator.
+For all other variations, it’s best to find out the pip value using a pip value calculator.
 I use this one.

 Let’s assume you have an $8,000 USD account and you buy the EURUSD at 1.1250.
 You place a stop loss at 1.1230 and are willing to risk 1% of your account.

 Your account risk is $80 (or $8,000 x 0.01).